Menu

 Argument

 Your argument itself is not evidence but must be based on the evidence that was presented to the court.
+If you bring up facts during argument that were not entered through testimony, the court will not consider those facts.

-Once both parties have called all their witnesses and cross-examination has finished each party has a chance to make closing arguments to the court.
+Once both parties have called all their witnesses and cross-examination has finished, each party has a chance to make closing arguments to the court.
 It may be useful to make a list of points you wish to cover for argument.
-The Plaintiff goes first.
+The plaintiff goes first.

 Your closing argument should briefly summarize the evidence and explain why it supports the outcome you are requesting.
 You cannot refer to anything that the court ruled could not be used as evidence.
 Evidence that the court does not allow is called inadmissible.
-You can refer to laws or cases that you think support your case.
+You can also refer to laws or cases that you think support your case.

 How helpful was this article?